pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 object and an optional ``json_encoder_class`` (which defaults to the library's.
 ``ObjectJSONEncoder`` class, used explicitly in the example below).

+The example below uses the record notification log, constructed above.

 .. code:: python

     import json